sudheerj/ECMAScript-features/README.md

 ## ES2019 Or ES10

 ES2020 is the current newer version of ECMAScript corresponding to the year 2020.
 This is the eleventh edition of the ECMAScript Language Specification.
 Even though this release doesn't bring as many features as ES6, it included some really useful features.
-The candidate is set for review and approval by the ECMA general assembly in June, 2020.
+Most of these features already supported by some browsers and try out with babel parser support for unsupported features.
+This edition is set for final approval by the ECMA general assembly in June, 2020.
+The [ECMAScript 2020 (ES2020) language specification](https://tc39.es/ecma262/2020/) is ready now.

 ### BigInt
-BigInt is the 7th primitive type to represent whole numbers(integers with arbitrary precision) larger than pow(2, 53) - 1(or 9007199254740991 or Number.MAX_SAFE_INTEGER), which is the largest number JavaScript can reliably represent with the `Number` primitive.
-It is created by appending n to the end of an integer literal or by calling the function BigInt().
+In earlier JavaScript version, there is a limitation of using the Number type. i.e, You cannot safely represent integer values(`Number` primitive) larger than pow(2, 53).
+In ES2020, `BigInt` is introduced as the 7th primitive type to represent whole numbers(integers with arbitrary precision) larger than pow(2, 53) - 1(or 9007199254740991 or Number.MAX_SAFE_INTEGER).
+This is been created by appending `n` to the end of an integer literal or by calling the function BigInt().
 ```js
 // 1.
 Current number system
 const max = Number.MAX_SAFE_INTEGER;